Elevator: Within aircraft

 On some passenger double-deck aircraft such as the Boeing 747 or other widebody aircraft, elevators transport flight attendants and food and beverage trolleys from lower deck galleys to upper passenger carrying decks.
-Franklin Roosevelt had a retractable elevator installed on a Douglas C-54 SkymasterC to allow him to board the aircraft in his wheelchair.
+Franklin Roosevelt had a retractable elevator installed on a Douglas C-54 Skymaster to allow him to board the aircraft in his wheelchair.

 Limited use and limited application

 The limited-use, limited-application (LU/LA) elevator is a special purpose passenger elevator used infrequently, and which is exempt from many commercial regulations and accommodations.
 For example, a LU/LA is primarily meant to be handicapped accessible, and there might only be room for a single wheelchair and a standing passenger.
+In North America, they are limited to a capacity of 1400 lbs and travel of 25 ft.

 Residential elevator

 A residential elevator or home lift is often permitted to be of lower cost and complexity than full commercial elevators.
 They may have unique design characteristics suited for home furnishings, such as hinged wooden shaft-access doors rather than the typical metal sliding doors of commercial elevators.
 Construction may be less robust than in commercial designs with shorter maintenance periods, but safety systems such as locks on shaft access doors, fall arrestors, and emergency phones must still be present in the event of malfunction.

 The American Society of Mechanical Engineers (ASME) has a specific section of Safety Code (ASME A17.1 Section 5.3) which addresses Residential Elevators.
 This section allows for different parameters to alleviate design complexity based on the limited use of a residential elevator by a specific user or user group.
 Section 5.3 of the ASME A17.1 Safety Code is for Private Residence Elevators, which does not include multi-family dwellings.

 Some types of residential elevators do not use a traditional elevator shaft, machine room, and elevator hoistway.
 This allows an elevator to be installed where a traditional elevator may not fit, and simplifies installation.
 The ASME board first approved machine-room-less systems in a revision of the ASME A17.1 in 2007.
-Machine-room-less elevators have been available commercially since the mid 1990s, however cost and overall size prevented their adoption to the residential elevator market until around 2010.
+Machine-room-less elevators have been available commercially since the mid-1990s, however cost and overall size prevented their adoption to the residential elevator market until around 2010.

 Also, residential elevators are smaller than commercial elevators.
 The smallest passenger elevator is pneumatic, and it allows for only 1 person.
 The smallest traction elevator allows for just 2 persons.